-With the absence of traditional high streets in the Baltic capitals, the shopping is concentrated to shopping centres.
-The established centres in the market have all been focusing on growing further through expansions while only a few new stand-alone centres are being panned in Tallinn and Riga.
-Retail rent levels for all tenant sizes reached 2007 levels and are expected to continue increasing along with the positive outlooks of the economies.
-Vacancies remain between 1-3% in established centres.
-In addition to H&M, Debenhams, Subway, Sports Direct entering the market over the past years, more new retail companies are expected to look for ways to take advantage of the growing spending power of the Baltic people.
+With the absence of traditional high streets in the Baltic capitals, shopping is concentrated in shopping centres.
+The established centres in the market have all been focusing on growing through expansion with only a few new stand-alone centres being planned.
+However in Q4 2016 many large-scale shopping centre projects were pushed forward.
+Thus, the retail scene in the Baltic capitals may be expected to change in the next few years.
+For the time being, vacancies remain between 1-3% in established centres.
+In addition to global leaders such as H&M, Debenhams, Subway, and Sports Direct entering the market over the past years, more new retail companies are expected to look for ways to take advantage of the growing spending power of the Baltic people as new shopping centres are being planned.

-In the Baltic retail sector in H1 2016, rents for small spaces increased and were in the range of EUR 21-60 sq. m. per month.
-Average retail rents were EUR 13-22 sq. m for 150-350 sq. m. spaces in the Baltic capitals while anchor tenants mostly paid EUR 6-11 sq. m.
+In the Baltic retail sector in Q4 2016, rents for small spaces remained in the range of EUR 21-60 sq. m. per month.
+Average retail rents in the Baltic capitals were EUR 13-22 sq. m for 150-350 sq. m. spaces while anchor tenants mostly paid EUR 6-11 sq. m.
 Rent rates for medium and larger retail units are forecasted to be rather stable.
 The average rent range of retail assets in the Fund's portfolio was EUR 9.3-13 per sq. m. per month, therefore well in line with average market brackets.